Skip to main content

 1. Embroidery badges

-2. Rubber-made or Pvc
+2. Rubber-made or PVC

 Stitched Patches/Embroidered

+Embroidery personalised patches are more common than PVC.
+There are several reasons for this, but first, let’s talk about placements they are used to.
 They use more placements than PVC rubber ones.
 Embroiderers and screen printers earn tons of dollars to print thread-made emblems for placements like;

 • Hats